 |---|---|---|

-| Outdoor temple areas | Usually allowed for personal use. | Take photos freely, but avoid blocking pathways. |
+| Outdoor temple areas | Usually allowed for personal photography. | Take photos respectfully, avoid blocking pathways and keep groups moving. |

-| Inside enclosed chambers | Often restricted or no flash allowed. | Check signs before shooting. |
+| Inside enclosed chambers | Often restricted or no-flash only. | Check signs before shooting and ask your guide when unsure. |

-| Inside tombs | Often restricted, permit-based or prohibited. | Ask before entering and keep your phone flash off. |
+| Inside tombs | Often restricted, permit-based or prohibited. | Never assume tomb photography is allowed; confirm before entering. |

-| Professional cameras | May require permit depending on site and use. | Confirm in advance if using DSLR, tripod or filming gear. |
+| Professional cameras | May require permit depending on site, gear and usage. | Confirm in advance if using DSLR, tripod, stabilizer or filming gear. |

-| Drones | Highly restricted and not suitable for casual travelers. | Do not bring or use drones without official permissions. |
+| Drones | Highly restricted and unsuitable for casual travelers. | Do not bring or use drones without official permissions. |

-| Commercial shoots | Usually require special permissions. | Arrange permits before travel. |
+| Commercial shoots | Usually require special permissions. | Arrange permits before travel, not at the gate. |

 Photography Inside Egypt Temples